lbormann/darts-wled/README.md

     use: **"x"**

-* If you have problems do not hesitate to have a look at "win-exec.bat" file as an example!
+* If you have problems do not hesitate to have a look at example file!

     learn at: **win-exec.bat**